crazychenz/potty/README.md

   * [Sprint 1](https://github.com/crazychenz/potty/milestone/1) - The Game Shell
   * [Sprint 2](https://github.com/crazychenz/potty/milestone/2) - Improving user experience.

 * <!-- RUBRIC: Release Plan --> Releases will be made at the end of each sprint.
 A release is composed of a tagged source code repository and a binary release of the product.
 Initially, all releases will be built only for Windows.
 Subsequent Sprints may include more platform releases.
+See them in the [Releases Section](https://github.com/crazychenz/potty/releases).

 * [Sprint Burndown Data](https://docs.google.com/spreadsheets/d/1NCjjhDnDJFOeivIgI7Wzn4YoHZ-kbNvl8garX6dcz3Q/edit?usp=sharing)